cdk8s-team/cdk8s-plus/docs/java.md

 Containers.
 Familiarity with Linux kernel behavior is strongly recommended.
 In addition, any volume mounts created by Containers in Pods must be destroyed (unmounted) by the Containers on termination.

 ---

+### PersistentVolumeAccessMode <a name="PersistentVolumeAccessMode"></a>

+Access Modes.

+#### `READ_WRITE_ONCE` <a name="org.cdk8s.plus22.PersistentVolumeAccessMode.READ_WRITE_ONCE"></a>

+The volume can be mounted as read-write by a single node.

+ReadWriteOnce access mode still can allow multiple pods to access the volume when the pods are running on the same node.

+---

+#### `READ_ONLY_MANY` <a name="org.cdk8s.plus22.PersistentVolumeAccessMode.READ_ONLY_MANY"></a>

+The volume can be mounted as read-only by many nodes.

+---

+#### `READ_WRITE_MANY` <a name="org.cdk8s.plus22.PersistentVolumeAccessMode.READ_WRITE_MANY"></a>

+The volume can be mounted as read-write by many nodes.

+---

+#### `READ_WRITE_ONCE_POD` <a name="org.cdk8s.plus22.PersistentVolumeAccessMode.READ_WRITE_ONCE_POD"></a>

+The volume can be mounted as read-write by a single Pod.

+Use ReadWriteOncePod access mode if you want to ensure that only one pod across whole cluster can read that PVC or write to it.
+This is only supported for CSI volumes and Kubernetes version 1.22+.

+---

+### PersistentVolumeMode <a name="PersistentVolumeMode"></a>

+Volume Modes.

+#### `FILE_SYSTEM` <a name="org.cdk8s.plus22.PersistentVolumeMode.FILE_SYSTEM"></a>

+Volume is ounted into Pods into a directory.

+If the volume is backed by a block device and the device is empty, Kubernetes creates a filesystem on the device before mounting it for the first time.

+---

+#### `BLOCK` <a name="org.cdk8s.plus22.PersistentVolumeMode.BLOCK"></a>

+Use a volume as a raw block device.

+Such volume is presented into a Pod as a block device, without any filesystem on it.
+This mode is useful to provide a Pod the fastest possible way to access a volume, without any filesystem layer between the Pod and the volume.
+On the other hand, the application running in the Pod must know how to handle a raw block device

+---

+### PersistentVolumeReclaimPolicy <a name="PersistentVolumeReclaimPolicy"></a>

+Reclaim Policies.

+#### `RETAIN` <a name="org.cdk8s.plus22.PersistentVolumeReclaimPolicy.RETAIN"></a>

+The Retain reclaim policy allows for manual reclamation of the resource.

+When the PersistentVolumeClaim is deleted, the PersistentVolume still exists and the volume is considered "released".
+But it is not yet available for another claim because the previous claimant's data remains on the volume.
+An administrator can manually reclaim the volume with the following steps:

+1. Delete the PersistentVolume.
+The associated storage asset in external infrastructure (such as an AWS EBS, GCE PD, Azure Disk, or Cinder volume) still exists after the PV is deleted.
+2. Manually clean up the data on the associated storage asset accordingly.
+3. Manually delete the associated storage asset.

+If you want to reuse the same storage asset, create a new PersistentVolume with the same storage asset definition.

+---

+#### `DELETE` <a name="org.cdk8s.plus22.PersistentVolumeReclaimPolicy.DELETE"></a>

+For volume plugins that support the Delete reclaim policy, deletion removes both the PersistentVolume object from Kubernetes, as well as the associated storage asset in the external infrastructure, such as an AWS EBS, GCE PD, Azure Disk, or Cinder volume.

+Volumes that were dynamically provisioned inherit the reclaim policy of their StorageClass, which defaults to Delete.
+The administrator should configure the StorageClass according to users' expectations; otherwise, the PV must be edited or patched after it is created

+---